Dr. Jon Bartelt

-Dr. Matt Seaton is currently the Chief Financial Office at the Illinois State Board of Education (ISBE).
+Dr. Matt Seaton is currently the Chief Financial Officer at the Illinois State Board of Education (ISBE).
 Prior to this position, he served as the Vice President for Business Services Finance/Treasurer at Illinois Valley Community College.
 He was also the Superintendent at Streator Township High School District #40 from 2014 to 2021.
 Previously Matt served as Superintendent at Red Hill CUSD #10.
 Matt earned his doctorate in 2019 from Illinois State University.
 While there, he won the prestigious award of CPED Dissertation of the Year.
 Matt’s interest areas include developing leadership skills in young professionals to build the next generation of effective school leaders.
 Matt has served as the Region President for the Starved Rock Region of the Illinois Association of School Administrators (IASA) and has served as the legislative liaison for the region to the IASA.
-Matt currently lives in Streator, IL, with his wife Jill, the CEO of the Streator Family YMCA and a school technology coordinator and his six children.
+Matt currently lives in Springfield, IL, with his wife Jill, a school principal, and his six children.

 Dr. Ken Spells